Gnaeus Cornelius Scipio Calvus: Death

 Gnaeus died in battle, fighting the Carthaginians who had overrun his makeshift camp during the battle of Ilorca.
 His death did not end the Scipios’ war against the Carthaginians.
 His nephew Publius would play an even greater part in bringing down Hannibal and in establishing Roman rule over the Iberian peninsula.

 Descendants

 His sons were Publius Cornelius Scipio Nasica and Gnaeus Cornelius Scipio Hispallus.

 Publius (nicknamed Nasica for his pointed nose), was consul in 191 BC.
 He was the first Scipio Nasica and founded the Nasica branch of the Scipiades.
-Scipio Nasica's son, another Scipio Nasica (nicknamed Corculum, with his full name being Publius Cornelius P.f.
-G.n.
-Scipio Nasica Corculum), married his second cousin Cornelia Africana Major, the eldest daughter of Scipio Africanus, and thus united the two lines.
+Scipio Nasica's son, another Scipio Nasica, nicknamed Corculum, married his second cousin Cornelia Africana Major, the eldest daughter of Scipio Africanus, and thus united the two lines.
 Their descendants in the male line continued until at least 46 BC, in the person of Metellus Scipio (who was adopted into the Caecilii Metelli family).

 Hispallus was named Pontiff in 199 BC and elected Praetor in 179 BC.
 In 176 BC, he was elected consul together with Quintus Petillius Spurinus.